mattau13/Sudoku/README.md

 - Board Input - Currently works only with the board that is hard-coded into the program.
 I will eventually create a UI that allows users to setup their own, unique board prior to the game starting.
 # Screenshots
 Will be added shortly.
+# Notes
+Currently, the pygame library is quite laggy on macOS.
+This program is run ideally on Windows 10.